 Where to eat: Hackteufel

 Take a short walk to the wonderful Hackteufel restaurant, just down the street from the old bridge.
 Try the delicious Schnitzel with cheese sauce and sliced potatoes.
 Other great dishes include the vegetarian Flammkuchen, roast pork with gravy or the ravioli.
 Be sure to try the fresh white asparagus with hollandaise sauce when it’s in season, usually in May.
 And, of course, don’t leave till you have tried one of their tantalizing desserts, like the freshly baked apple strudel or chocolate mousse.
 Hackteufel also has a good selection of wine and beer.
 Because this place is so popular, be sure to make reservations to guarantee yourself a table.
-For more restaurant recommendations in Heidelberg, also take a look at the Where to eat in Heidelberg guide.

 1 Week Itinerary Germany: Baden-Baden (Days 3 and 4)